 © Roberto Vivancos/stock.adobe.com

-Maria’s Vineyard is a working muscadine vineyard in Dothan, Alabama.
-All their muscadine vines are grown organically.
-At the heart of the vineyard is a beautiful Tuscan-style vineyard house with a bridal suite, banquet area, covered porches, jasmine-covered arbors, rose gardens, marble gazebo, and trickling fountains.
-Maria’s Vineyard is a popular venue not only for lavish weddings but also for superb birthday parties, receptions or any other big events.
 Even if you are not having any celebration, a visit to the vineyard during the summer and early fall is worth it just for enjoying the beauty of the vineyard, picking your own sweet grapes, or tasting their delicious wines.
+There are many great things to do in Dothan.

 3940 Fortner St, Dothan, AL 36305, Phone: 334-791-2514

 The underground earth shelter where the winery is located provides the perfect temperature for wine production and ageing.
 The romantic and inviting atmosphere is perfect for the tasting room and gift shop.
 The vineyard is known as a venue for a range of special events, such as a spring Bacchus Festival, a German wine tasting, and an annual grape stomp during the Octoberfest.
 The vineyard also includes the Wine Café and wood-fired gourmet food.

 181 Morgan Creek Ln, Harpersville, AL 35078, Phone: 205-672-2053

 13. Ozan Winery & Vineyard

 © New Africa/stock.adobe.com

 Ozan's charming tasting room is designed in the European farm style, with classic stone walls and ceiling beams.
 The main feature is a wall of stone bottle racks imported from Europe.
 The winery’s Cafe Vino serves lunch six days a week.

 173 Co Rd 301, Calera, AL 35040, Phone: 205-668-6926